Winnerdevil/Sentiment-Movie-Analysis/README.md

 ### Bag of words feature shown below:
 <ul>
- <li> We have distrubute equal number of positive and negative reviews across train and test data set.</li>
+ <li> We have distribute equal number of positive and negative reviews across train and test data set.</li>
 </ul>

 more about ***Bag of words*** can be get from: